acdh-oeaw/VELD_spec/README.md

 <PATH> ::= <SCALAR>
 ```

-example:
+Example:

 ```
 ```

 #### \<SCALAR>

-Any primitive data type, i.e. not a list or a dictionary. example:
+Any primitive data type, i.e. not a list or a dictionary.

+Example:

 ```
 this is a string